tntrung/human_detection_tracking/README.md

-# Human Face Tracking in Video Sequences
+# Human Tracking in Video Sequences

 A C/C++ implementation of pedestrian detection and tracking of original paper: